 The 21km Downtown Line 3 started constructions on 28 November 2011 and comprises of 16 stations from Chinatown to Expo.

-It will be completed in 2017, connecting the eastern corridor and intersecting with the Circle Line and East West Line at MacPherson, Tampines and Expo stations, the DTL3 will commence service on 21 October 2017.
+Connecting the eastern corridor and intersecting with the Circle Line and East West Line at MacPherson, Tampines and Expo stations, the DTL3 will commence service on 21 October 2017.

 A 2-station 2.2km extension from the Downtown Line 3 Expo station will connect to the Thomson-East Coast Line Sungei Bedok station and the East Coast Integrated Depot.
 Constructions began on 21 July 2016, together with the East Coast stretch of the Thomson-East Coast Line and the depot.
 The extension will be completed in 2024.

 |22 December 2013||Phase 1||Bugis - Chinatown (6 stations)|

 |27 December 2015||Phase 2||Bugis - Bukit Panjang (12 stations)|

 |21 October 2017||Phase 3||Chinatown - Expo (16 stations)|

 |2024||Phase 3 Extension||Expo - Sungei Bedok (2 stations)|

 |Future||Future stations between existing stations||DT4 Hume station between Hillview and Beauty World|